Extremal digraphs for open neighbourhood location-domination and identifying codes: Introduction

 Since their introduction over a decade ago, OLD sets have been extensively studied, see~\cite{Chellali,interval-bounds,interval-algo,circulant,HY14,triangular,PP,SS11} for some papers on the topic.
-OLD sets are related to \emph{locating-dominating sets}, defined by Slater in the 1980s~\cite{S87,S88}, where the open neighbourhood domination condition is replaced by closed neighbourhood domination, and the location condition is only required for pairs of vertices that are not in the solution set.
+The concept of OLD sets is related to the one of \emph{locating-dominating sets}, defined by Slater in the 1980s~\cite{S87,S88}, where the open neighbourhood domination condition is replaced by closed neighbourhood domination, and the location condition is only required for pairs of vertices that are not in the solution set.
 In the related notion of \emph{identifying codes}, one replaces open (in-)neighbourhoods in both conditions by closed (in-)neighbourhoods.
+More precisely, a set $S$ of vertices is an identifying code of a digraph $D$ if (i) every vertex of $D$ has a vertex of $S$ in its closed in-neighbourhood and (ii) for every pair of vertices, there is a vertex of $S$ that belongs to the closed in-neighbourhood of exactly one of the two vertices.
 These notions were mainly studied for undirected graphs, but locating-dominating sets of digraphs were studied in~\cite{BBLP21,BDLP21,CHL02,FHP20,S07} and identifying codes of digraphs were studied in~\cite{BWLT06,CGHLMM06,CHL02,CH18,FNP13,S07}.

-In this paper, our goal is to study those digraphs whose only OLD set is the whole set of vertices.
+In this paper, our goal is to study those locatable digraphs whose only OLD set is the whole set of vertices, which we call \emph{extremal digraphs}.

 \paragraph{Previous results.} All undirected graphs whose only OLD set is the whole set of vertices were characterized in~\cite{FGRS21}, as the family of \emph{half-graphs} defined in~\cite{EH84} (a half-graph is a special bipartite graph with both parts of the same size, where each part can be ordered so that the open neighbourhoods of consecutive vertices differ by exactly one vertex).
 Digraphs with no directed 2-cycles whose only identifying code is the whole set of vertices were characterized in~\cite{FNP13}, as transitive closures of top-down oriented forests.
 The aim of this paper is to study the set of digraphs whose only OLD set is the whole set of vertices.
 In fact, the above results can be reformulated in our setting.